Service Dog Manners 3 - Public Access and Tasks

 The goal of this course is to get you ready for the Dog Alliance Public Access and Task Test and full certification as a service dog team.

-Successfully attending and completing this course or the entire series of service dog courses does not qualify you as a service/assistance dog trainer qualified to train dogs for others.
+Completion of a course/internship does not signify that the person is a qualified service/assistance dog trainer by Assistance Dogs International and the course itself is not endorsed or approved by ADI.
 The purpose of our program is to guide you as you train your own dog to be your service dog.
-The Dog Alliance is a fully accredited member of Assistance Dogs International.
+The Dog Alliance is a fully accredited member of Assistance Dogs International. .

 Age of Dog: One year and older or instructor approval